sggao/celllens/Manuscript_archive/readme.md

 This folder contains all the codes that were used in our study.

-Note the CellSNAP method we utilized in the scripts was the development version, which has different format and grammar compared to the final package.
+Note the CellLENS method we utilized in the scripts was the development version (also name initially CellSNAP - so slight difference in naming), which has different format and grammar compared to the final package.

 The intention of this folder is a record for all the analyses generated in the study and for replication if needed.